department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

     - TRUE: There were no complaints about the number or content of the questions.

 1. The results are simple enough for Veterans (and others) to understand and are not misleading.
-    - MOSTLY TRUE: Participants understood the general idea of whichever results screen(s) they saw.
+    - MOSTLY TRUE: Participants understood the general idea of whichever results page(s) they saw.
 Their ratings of confidence level about their next steps averaged 5.7 on a scale from 1-7 where 1 is *Not at all confident* and 7 is *Extremely confident*.
-The lower ratings came from participants who already believed that they weren't eligible for benefits under the PACT Act or who were shown the "You may be eligible for VA benefits" screen that didn't apply to them.
+The lower ratings came from participants who already believed that they weren't eligible for benefits under the PACT Act or who were shown the "You may be eligible for VA benefits" page that didn't apply to them.

 1. Veterans (and others) will understand what "presumptive conditions" mean after reading the plain language description in the results flow.